-- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted by senior finance management, journals with unusual combinations, unusual cash journals, and journal entries containing specific wording - Evaluated the business purpose of significant unusual transactions - · Assessing significant accounting estimates for bias
+- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation. - Evaluated the business purpose of significant unusual transactions. - · Assessing significant accounting estimates for bias.

 Independent Auditor's Report to the Members of Barchester Finco 2019 Limited